michalCapo/libro/README.md

 - `Ctrl + G` toggle Git
 - `Ctrl + D` toggle Database
 - `Ctrl + Q` close the selected panel
+- `Ctrl + Shift + Q` close the current project and stop its running panels and terminals
-- `Ctrl + ,` decreases the selected panel size by one step; `Ctrl + .` increases it.
+- `Ctrl + .` decreases the selected panel size by one step; `Ctrl + ,` increases it.
 At the smallest or largest allowed size, the panel stays at that size; it never wraps around.
 Remap these under **Settings → Keyboard shortcuts → Decrease panel size / Increase panel size**, then click **Save shortcuts**.
+- `Ctrl + M` toggle the selected panel between its current size and MAX (full strip width)
+- `Ctrl + 1` – `Ctrl + 9` switch to the project at that position in the sidebar
 - `Ctrl + P` open the project/worktree picker
 - `Ctrl + N` open the agent launcher
 - `Ctrl + H` / `Ctrl + L` select the previous / next panel in the active project, including the visible tool when it fits beside the agents (wraps at either end)